bootcamp-syria-2/tests-party/Exercises.md

 - The array only has objects inside (no other data types)
 - The objects in the array follow the same structure has the objects in the `items` argument (`name` and `value`)
 - The function doesn't crash if the both arguments are not provided.
+- The function filters and sorts the objects

 # Exercise 2 - Difficulty Grading - 2
 ### **Exercise: Implement the `formatUserNames` Function**